• Skip to primary navigation

 • Cover, turn down the heat and leave to simmer gently for about 25 minutes.

 • Towards the end of cooking, in a separate bowl, whisk the egg yolks with the cream, salt and pepper.
-Add a ladle-full of the soup's hot liquid and whisk together.
+Add a ladle-full of the soup's hot liquid to temper and whisk together.
 Using a hand-mixer, blitz the soup until well blended.

 Gradually whisk in the yolk and cream mixture until the soup is smooth.
 Adjust seasoning if necessary.